m3g/ComplexMixtures.jl/docs/src/results.md

     proceed normally, but the units of the KB integrals, which has units of volume per mol, should be
     converted to conform the length unit provided.
-Note that all coordinates that are read automatically here (by the Chemfiles) library will be in Angstroms, independently on the software used to generate the trajectories.
+Note that all coordinates that are supported by default (and are thus read by the Chemfiles library) will be in Å, independently on the software used to generate the trajectories, as described here [http://chemfiles.org/chemfiles/latest/overview.html#units].

 ## Coordination number and other data